 - Realised the importance of terrace stone walls and promoted their rebuilding.

 - Nurtured the idea that the wine quality depended on the vineyard soil, setting and microclimate (the French call it ‘terroir’).
 In fact, we tasted two Jamek Rieslings coming from different sites but with the same grape varieties and vintages.
-You could definitely tell the difference between the two.
+You could tell the difference between the two.

 He retired and left control to his daughter and son-in-law, who continue his work, but with a modern twist.
 Today, Weingut Jamek owns about 25ha of vines.